droopypok/pokeman-catcher/README.md

 # PokeMAN

-Are you tired of being rejected everytime you are on a dating app?
+Are you tired of being rejected every single time you are on a dating app?
 Fret not!
 You can now "Catch em' All" in this new PokeMAN dating-app inspired webapp.
 Choose your favourite type and start swiping all of the available pokeMANs out there waiting for you.

 # Screenshot
 1. Welcome screen